aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/blobmanagementoptions/presentationlockingbehavior/_index.md

 ---
 title: PresentationLockingBehavior
 second_title: Aspose.Sildes for .NET API Reference
-description: Represents the locking behavior for the presentations source stream or file.
+description: This property defines if an instance of the Presentation class can be an owner of the source - file or stream during the instance lifetime.
+If the instance is an owner it locks the source.
+This helps to improve memory consumption and performance while working with BLOBs but the source stream or file cant be changed during Presentations instance lifetime.
 type: docs
 weight: 40
 url: /net/aspose.slides/blobmanagementoptions/presentationlockingbehavior/
 ---
 ## BlobManagementOptions.PresentationLockingBehavior property

-Represents the locking behavior for the presentation's source (stream or file).
+This property defines if an instance of the Presentation class can be an owner of the source - file or stream during the instance lifetime.
+If the instance is an owner, it locks the source.
+This helps to improve memory consumption and performance while working with BLOBs, but the source (stream or file) can't be changed during Presentation's instance lifetime.

 ```csharp
 public PresentationLockingBehavior PresentationLockingBehavior { get; set; }